Dog-Friendly Broome: Visiting Broome with a Dog

 Dog-Friendly Walks in Broome

 One of the best dog-friendly walks available around Broome is along the white sands of Cable Beach.
-While parts of it require dogs to be on a leash, head north of the rocks for the off-leash section.
-There’s also off-leash exercise areas at Riddell Beach and Entrance Point.
+Although dogs are restricted from parts of the beach, either head north of the rocks for off-leash walks before 8am or else head south of the surf club.

-Another option is to head to Minyirr Park, located in the sandhills behind Cable Beach, and experience one of its multiple walking trails.
+Another option is to head to the part of Minyirr Park located in the sandhills behind Cable Beach, and experience one of the multiple walking trails.
 Close to the Gantheaume Point Road, there’s an access point for the Lurujarri, Nagula and Minyirr Walks.

 Keep in mind the temperatures in Broome, with the best option to head out on a walk either early or late in the day.